AEP Stock Overview

 What is the Fair Price of AEP when looking at its future cash flows?
 For this estimate we use a Discounted Cash Flow model.

-Significantly Below Fair Value: AEP is trading below fair value, but not by a significant amount.
+Significantly Below Fair Value: AEP is trading above our estimate of fair value.

 Analyst Price Targets

 What is the analyst 12-month forecast and do we have any statistical confidence in the consensus price target?

 Analyst Forecast: Target price is less than 20% higher than the current share price.

 How is American Electric Power Company forecast to perform in the next 1 to 3 years based on estimates from 13 analysts?

 Future Growth Score 1/6

 High Growth Earnings

 Revenue vs Market